neural-dialogue-metrics/EmbeddingBased/README.md

 meanings of words using models like *Skip-grams*, *CBOW (Continuous Bag of Words)* or *Glove (Global Vector)*.
 They can also be applied to evaluation of dialogue systems.
 This repository contains code to compute these embedding-based metrics:
-- Average Score, where the average of all word vectors composing a sentence is taken into account as a summary of a sentence and consine similarity of these averages is used as the final score.
+- Average Score, where the average_score of all word vectors composing a sentence is taken into account as a summary of a sentence and consine similarity of these averages is used as the final score.
 ```
     Average(sent) = sum(sent) / norm(sent)